bytebl33d/bytebl33d.github.io/blog/ludus-cyber-range.md

 ![](/assets/images/headers/ludus.png)

-Ever since I built my first homelab, I’ve been obsessed with having my own dedicated cyber range — my little digital fight club where I can break things, fix things, automate things, and then do it all again.
+Ever since I built my first homelab, I wanted to create my own dedicated cyber range - my little digital playground where I can break things, fix things, automate things, and then do it all over again.
 True definition of insanity right here.
 But I didn’t want to risk nuking my daily-driver machine.

-Then one day I looked over at my ancient desktop — the one that wheezes when you open more than three Chrome tabs (I actually needed to replace a few faulty fans) — and thought:
+Then one day I looked over at my ancient desktop — the one that wheezes when you open up more than three Chrome tabs (I actually needed to replace a few faulty fans) and thought:

-> “Bestie, you’re getting a glow-up.”
+> "Bestie, you’re getting a glow-up."

-A quick dive into the documentation rabbit hole later, I found [Ludus](https://docs.ludus.cloud/), an open-source framework that basically said, “I heard you hate clicking through installers manually, let me cook.”
+A quick dive into the documentation rabbit hole later, I found [Ludus](https://docs.ludus.cloud/), an open-source framework that basically said, "I heard you hate clicking through installers manually, let me cook."

 ## Why Ludus?
 I chose Ludus for a few reasons: